rayrwang/kine/README.md

 - **Fly long distances without fireworks.**
 	- Start high enough, then press P to engage autopilot.
-	- Press N to enter a destination.
+	- Press N to enter a destination, with auto landing.
 	- Including flight director bars and flight path vector.
 - **Aimbot and targeting reticles for weapons.**
 	- Enable in settings (press K to open).